geo-fluid-dynamics/phaseflow-fenics/README.md

 We present the mathematical model, the numerical methods, the Phaseflow implementation and its verification in an accepted proceedings paper, [*Monolithic simulation of convection-coupled phase-change - verification and reproducibility*](https://arxiv.org/abs/1801.03429).

-Author: Alexander G. Zimmerman <zimmerman@aices.rwth-aachen.de>
+Author: Alexander G. Zimmerman <alexander.zimmerman@aices.rwth-aachen.de>

 ## Benchmark results
 - Lid-driven cavity